jinluchang/Qlattice/README.md

 If `$prefix` is not set, the default value in `setenv.sh` is used, which is `$HOME/qlat-build/default`.

+The environment variables for python library can be set with the following command:

+`$ source $prefix/setenv.sh`

+where `$prefix` should be replaced with the installation path.

-It is also possible to also build `Grid` and `gpt` after running the `build.sh` script:
+It is also possible to also build `Grid` and `gpt`:

 `$ prefix=DEST_DIRECTORY ./scripts/grid-avx2.sh`
 `$ prefix=DEST_DIRECTORY ./scripts/gpt.sh`

-The above command will first build `qlat`, then build `Grid` and `gpt`.
 There are few different scripts to build the `Grid` library.
 Choose one best suit the machine (or create a custom one).

 After the first complete install, one can re-install individual components by running the specific script.
 For example, to just re-install the `Qlattice` header files and python library: